Winners and Losers – THE UGLY STEPSISTER (2025)

 I ended up way more stressed out by the end of the movie and—shock, horror!—around the third act I even asked myself, Should I leave now and try to finish it when I am in a better headspace?
 But quickly answered back, No – what the hell are you thinking, Marath, just relax and enjoy the chaos!
 Now, if you have already watched When Evil Lurks, then you know [SPOILER] that even the freaking ending was like, WTF!?
 There was nowhere to run, no one had a way of escaping evil, there was no hope at all… in retrospect, the irony of my looking for comfort and refuge in the movie was, shall we say, horribly poetic?
 My problems (read: evil) are here and will be here with me, no matter what I do and no matter where I go, so I shall better not expose (read: infect) my loved ones with them.
 No. Use.

-[NOTE: It is not lost in me that one of the big reasons why the movie had such a great impact was because I watched it on the big screen, in a technically empty room, alone, surrounded, no, engulfed in darkness, literally and figuratively.
-Had I waited three more weeks until it was available online, I bet I would not have cared as much.
+[NOTE: It is not lost in me that one of the big reasons why the movie had such a great impact was because I watched it on the big screen, in a technically empty room, surrounded, no, engulfed in darkness, literally and figuratively.
+Had I waited three more weeks until it was available online, I bet I would not have enjoyed it as much.
 And that, my dear horror friend, is the power of going to the cinema to experience movie making in full.
 ADDITIONAL NOTE: Still on the topic of going to the cinema to experience a movie in all its full glory, I have to point out that one of the first thoughts I verbalized in my mind as soon as the movie started was, Wow, this film feels like a real Hollywood movie, like The Shining or The Thing, don’t know what it is but it feels like a legacy movie, not a ready-made Netflix one.
-And (and!) word to the wise: if you still have the option of watching for the first time When Evil Lurks, go to the cinema for it (granted, it had a limited theatrical release at the beginning of October and we are just ending December, oh wait, Merry Christmas btw), do not watch it online as you will not get that ‘it’ factor due to digital compression.
-Like I said, the power of going to the cinema is real.]
+Anyway.]

-One last random thing before I actually start talking about the story of the movie.
 When Evil Lurks is an Argentinean movie, thus Spanish was the spoken language.
-I speak Spanish, thus I got the privilege of experiencing the movie as it was supposed to be, although, I must admit that one of the main topics, that of possession, was talked about with words I had never heard being used in that context before, thus it took me a minute to realize that ‘encarnado’ (ingrown) and ‘embichado’ (full of bugs) were colloquialisms that meant possessed by an evil spirit, so once I got over that hump I was ready and good to go, baby.
+I speak Spanish, thus I got the privilege of experiencing the movie as it was supposed to be, although, I must admit that one of the main topics, that of possession, was talked about with words I had never heard being used in that context before, thus it took me a minute to realize that ‘encarnado’ (ingrown) and ‘embichado’ (full of bugs) were colloquialisms that meant possessed by an evil spirit, so once I got over that hump I was ready and good to go.
 Alright, let the ‘embichamiento’ begin!

 **SPOILERS AHEAD**